Quarrington, Lincolnshire: Religion

 In the 17th century, the rectory of Quarrington and the vicarage of Old Sleaford combined to form the ecclesiastical parish of Quarrington with Old Sleaford.
 The parish boundaries of Quarrington with Old Sleaford were last altered in 1928.
-The rectory is in the Diocese and Archdeaconry of Lincoln and has been in the Lafford Rural Deanery since 1968; the current rector of Quarrington is the Rev Sandra Benham and the patrons are alternatively the Bishop of Lincoln and Sir Lyonel Tollemache, 7th Baronet.
+The rectory is in the Diocese and Archdeaconry of Lincoln and has been in the Lafford Rural Deanery since 1968.
+The priest-in-charge is the Reverend Mark Stephen Thomson, who took over from the Reverend Sandra Rhys Benham in 2016.
+The patrons are alternatively the Bishop of Lincoln and Sir Lyonel Tollemache, 7th Baronet.

 The grade II* listed St Botolph's Church serves Quarrington's Anglican community.
 Its 13th-century north arcade is the oldest part of the church.
 The tower and spire date to the following century and St Botolph's listing reflects the "excellent" 14th century tracery in two of its windows.
 The chancel was rebuilt when Charles Kirk restored the church in 1862−3 and an extension was completed in 2001.
 The church had 120 sittings at the Census of Religious Worship in 1851; there were 20 morning attendees, 40 who came to the church in the afternoon and 20 Sunday scholars.
 As of 2015, family services are held on the first Sunday of the month at 11:00am and Holy Communion is carried out every second, third and fourth Sunday at 11:00am and every Wednesday at 10:00am.
 In the early 1900s a second church was designed to be built on donated land in the parish but closer to Sleaford.
 Disruption during World War I, parish boundary changes in 1928 and rising costs delayed the plans.
 Instead, a church hall was built in 1932 on Grantham Road and is now used as a community centre.
 The current rectory was constructed c.
 2000 and a curate's house of a similar age was being rented by the Church of England in 2009.